Amattraction/Amattraction/README.md

 - 👋 Hi, I’m @Amattraction
 - 👀 I’m interested in ...Bits and colors.
-- 🌱 I’m currently learning ...
-Cyber security
+- 🌱 I’m currently exploring ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... jain.kashish.8003@gmail.com
+- 📫 How to reach me  jain.kashish.8003@gmail.com
 - 😄 Pronouns: ...She/Her
 - ⚡ Fun fact: ...
 Kashish is all good and fine until........